maksimKorzh/sacrilegious_data_protection/README.md

-# Sacrilegious web scraping data protection method created on the knee
+# Sacrilegious web scraping data protection created on the knee
 Probably one of the most weird ways to protect your data from being scraped

 # You just try to scrape it!